Updated: Aug 24, 2022

 Phobias and Anxiety

 At the very core of the company is the desire to support individuals who suffer from social anxiety phobias.
 From a fear of flying, to spiders, from birds to confined spaces, there are a number of phobias which we as humans can suffer from, and with 18% of us suffering with some form of phobia or anxiety, support is certainly needed. oVRcome have developed virtual reality experiences which utilise the exposure therapy approach to managing phobias, for a number of different conditions.
-Why not start by taking one of our free tests, which you can find here.
+Why not start by taking one of our free tests.

 Supporting Children and Young People

 Does your child suffer from anxiety or a phobia?
 Just like those programmes discussed above, we also have something for all ages.
 From kids to tweens to teens, we have tailored programmes to support them in their fears and anxieties.
 Have a closer look at these options on our website.
 What’s more, you also have access to a dashboard to see how they are progressing with the programme, giving you parental control and another level of support in their journey to beating that phobia.